eykrehbein/node-fireuser/README.md

     newElement: newElement
 });
 ```
+Creates a new user when no user was found.
 ### ***watchUserChanges(authID,throwbackFunction)***
 If you want to watch changes of the user data live and interact with it, use this function.
 You need the Firebase AuthID and a throwback function.
 ```javascript